Dementia is an umbrella term used to describe a range of neurological conditions affecting the brain.

 Admiral nurses are specialist mental health nurses, working within the NHS and trained and developed by the charity Dementia UK.
-They provide the highest possible standards or care for people with dementia and help improve the experiences of all those affected by the illness, including their families and carers.
+They provide the highest possible standards of care for people with dementia.
+They help improve the experiences of all those affected by the illness, including their families and carers.

 Phone: 01634 382 080

 Carers First runs services in Medway, supporting adult carers and their families, as well as young carers under the age of 18.
-Specific services include: groups, hospital support, and carers assessments.
+Services include groups, hospital support and carers assessments.